Your parenting style can play a huge part in how your kids grow up.

 Children suffer from low self-esteem as they have neither the knowledge of succeeding or being recognized for doing well.

 As a result, they will likely retreat, with parents being unaware or unbothered by the consequences of their uninvolved parenting style.

 How you parent is paramount to a child’s growth and development.
-They have no choice where they live and who raises them when you bring them home from the hospital.
+They have no choice where they live and raise them when you bring them home from the hospital.

 Your style of parenting is crucial in how they present.

-PsychCentral has also created a test for you to take in order to find out your own personal parenting style.
+PsychCentral has also created a test for you to take to find out your own personal parenting style.
 You can find it here.

-Parental styles can sometimes fluctuate between two different approaches, this can be dependant on how each parent approaches situations, but it is evident which style molds the healthiest and positive children.
+Parental styles can sometimes fluctuate between two different approaches.
+This can depend on how each parent approaches situations, but it is evident which style molds the healthiest and positive children.